Call for Proposals

 • The journal focuses on higher education pedagogy; work involving examples from secondary education is acceptable if its main focus is on higher education.

 • Text submissions must take the form of a Word document .docx file; not a pdf or any other format.
-Submissions must be double-spaced, use 12-point type and standard margins.
+Submissions must be double-spaced, use 12-point Times New Roman and standard margins.
 They must be prepared for anonymous review, with no individually-identifiable information or references to the author(s) in the manuscript.

 • Illustrations, figures, audio, and video are welcome; they should be included in the document to show position.
-Upon acceptance they will be requested as separate files.
+Upon acceptance they will be requested as separate files (png, gif, mp3, wav, mp4, H.264).
+Do not include direct links to Youtube or other commercial websites within the text itself.

 • Submissions that include photos, audio, video, etc. depicting living persons must be accompanied by the appropriate permissions for sharing those images (what is appropriate depends on the laws in the nation where the images are produced).
 The editors will review submissions and alert you if they see anything that may violate FERPA or copyright law, but it is your responsibility to keep in compliance with those regulations.
 For US regulations, see http://www.nyu.edu/about/policies-guidelines-compliance/policies-and-guidelines/FERPA.html for information on FERPA and http://www.nyu.edu/footer/copyright-and-fair-use.html for information on copyright and fair use.